NathanielJS1541/AoC_2025/nat/README.md

 I've put each day's solution in a different directory to account for the structures needed for different languages, or languages that require supplementary files (i.e. `Makefile`).
-The table below can be used as a brief overview of which challenges I've solved, and which challenges I've done to do so.
+The table below can be used as a brief overview of which challenges I've solved, and which languages I've used to do so.

 |         **Solution**        |                **Language**                |